UWPCE-PythonCert/py220_extras/content/lesson08/fp_background.md

 ---

 Functional programs don't rely on loops and the associated overhead of tracking the state of loops.
 Instead, functional programs try to rely on the much simpler (computationally, not conceptually) approach of recursive functions.
-BTW, to understand recursion fully, you first have to first understand recursion.

 ---

 ```